TriValleyCoderDojo/acapp/README.md

 2. Download and install GGTS
 3. Clone the project
 4. Import the starter database in the project directory sql, refer to the acapp_notes.txt file for more information
-5. You should be able to start the app at this point
+5. You should be able to start the app and go to the URL http://localhost:8080/acapp in a browser